Investiture Controversy: Henry V, Holy Roman Emperor

 The Investiture Controversy continued for several decades as each successive pope tried to diminish imperial power by stirring up revolt in Germany.
 These revolts were gradually successful.
 The reign of Henry IV ended with a diminished kingdom and waning power.
 Many of his underlords had been in constant or desultory revolt for years.
 Henry IV's insistence that Antipope Clement III was the real pope had initially been popular with some of the nobles, and even many of the bishops of Germany.
 But as years passed, this support was slowly withdrawn.
 The idea that the German king could and should name the pope was increasingly discredited and viewed as an anachronism from a by-gone era.
-The Empire of the Ottos was virtually lost because of Henry IV.

 On 31 December 1105, Henry IV was forced to abdicate and was succeeded by his son Henry V, who had rebelled against his father in favor of the papacy, and made his father renounce the legality of his antipopes before he died.
-Nevertheless, Henry V chose another antipope, Gregory VIII.

 Henry V realised swift action and a change in his father's policy was necessary.
 Pope Paschal II rebuked Henry V for appointing bishops in Germany.
 The king crossed the Alps with an army in 1111.
 The pope, who was weak and had few supporters was forced to suggest a compromise, the abortive Concordat of 1111.
 Its simple and radical solution of the Investiture Controversy between the prerogatives of regnum and sacerdotium proposed that German churchmen would surrender their lands and secular offices to the emperor and constitute a purely spiritual church.
 Henry gained greater control over the lands of his kingdom, especially those that had been in the hands of the church, but of contested title.
 He would not interfere with ecclesiastical affairs and churchmen would avoid secular services.
 The church would be given autonomy and to Henry V would be restored large parts of his empire that his father had lost.
 And finally, Henry V would be crowned as the Holy Roman Emperor by Paschal.
 When the concessions of land were read in St. Peter's, however, the crowd erupted in anger.
 Henry took the pope and cardinals hostage until the pope granted Henry V the right of investiture.
 Then he returned to Germany—crowned emperor and apparent victor over the papacy.